GrzegorzKi/MovieRental-MVVM/README.md

 5. Move created DB file to output folder *or* change connection string in `MovieRental.dll.config` after build to point to correct DB file

-**NOTE:** Migrations contains code that adds example movies, customers and rented movies, to showcase application's capabilities.
+**NOTE:** Migrations contain code that adds example movies, customers and rented movies, to showcase application's capabilities.
 If you don't want to apply such data, remove `20230519132312_SeedExampleData.cs` and its designer file and references in `AppDbContext.cs` to SeedData class under `Model` folder.